Exotic Pet Wonderland

 a photo of a cross eyed pet opossum

 So, what does it take to provide a proper diet for your pet opossum?
 Virginia opossums are omnivores, and in the wild, they will eat almost anything.
-As pets, however, it is your job as their owner to make sure your opossum is eating a nutritious diet.
+As pets, however, your job as their owner is to ensure your opossum is eating a nutritious diet.
 The most important factor when it comes to your pet opossum’s diet is variety.

 Do not feed your pet opossum cat or dog food.
 If you are looking for a kibble to feed your pet opossum, use Mazuri Omnivore Diet.
 It is important to remember when feeding Mazuri that is should act as a base for your pet opossum’s diet, and you will still need to supplement your animal’s food with fruits and veggies.

 Opossums should be fed about one tablespoon of protein a day.
 Acceptable protein options for pet opossums are: cooked chicken (both the meat and the hearts,) cooked and unseasoned salmon and sardines, and frozen (and then thawed) mice.
 You can feed your pet opossum one thawed adult mouse, or two thawed pinkie mice.
-Cooked eggs are another good protein source for your pet opossum, but be sure to remove the eggs as they have too much calcium for your pet’s diet.
-Insects like mealworms (dried or live) are a wonderful source of protein as well, but make sure to buy them from the store as wild caught insects often harbor parasites.
+Cooked eggs are another good protein source for your pet opossum, but be sure to remove the shell as they have too much calcium for your pet’s diet.
+Insects like mealworms (dried or live) are a wonderful source of protein as well, but you should buy them from the store as wild caught insects often harbor parasites.

 Do not feed your pet opossum junk/human food.
 As mentioned earlier, pet opossums are incredibly prone to obesity.
 Feeding your pet opossum junk food will only lead to their death.